 5. Good, better, best.

-In the meantime, purchase the best quality supplies you can afford from the store, and be content.
+In the meantime, purchase the best quality supplies you can afford and be content.
 Do not over-extend yourself to get the best until God provides the money for it.
 (Of course, you can bring your requests with confidence before Him!)

 Leave a Reply